 About Abigail Whitney

-Abigail Whitney actually lived over two hundred years ago.
+Abigail Whitney lived nearly 300 hundred years ago.
 She was born and raised in Boston, married her childhood sweetheart Samuel, and became a beloved mother of seventeen children.
-The Whitney family moved to Concord, then back to Boston, and eventually retired in Castine, Maine.
-As both a successful merchant and active in politics, Samuel and his family had connections to key players that became household names in future generations.
-Samuel is a Son of the American Revolution, a distinguished honor, as he was at Concord’s North Bridge fighting alongside fellow Patriots on the 19th of April 1775.
+The Whitney family moved from Boston to Concord, then back to Boston, and eventually retired in Castine, Maine.
+Abigail was educated, fulfilled her ‘housewifely’ duties well, and was an active wife of a Whig.
+As both a successful merchant and active in politics, Samuel and his family had connections to key players that became household names for future generations.
+Samuel is a Son of the American Revolution, a distinguished honor, as he was at Concord’s North Bridge fighting alongside fellow Patriots on April 19, 1775.